How New Tariffs Will Impact Small Businesses

 • Automotive: The 25% tariff on steel and aluminum imports will impact businesses throughout the automotive industry.
 Manufacturers will be directly impacted by the increased cost of raw materials, but there is likely to be a trickle down effect that could raise the cost of cars and reduce overall demand.

-• Energy: China’s retaliatory tariffs in response to the United States’ 10% tariff included tariffs on imported coal, crude oil, and liquified natural gas from the US.
+• Energy: China’s retaliatory tariffs in response to the United States’ imposed tariffs included tariffs on imported coal, crude oil, and liquified natural gas from the US.
 With the increased cost of these materials, particularly coal, demand for US imports are likely to decrease, negatively impacting businesses that rely on energy exports.

-• Retailers: US retailers that bring in products from China, such as consumer electronics or clothing, will face higher costs due to the 10% tariff on Chinese imports.
-And if the 25% tariff on Canadian and Mexican goods is instated after the 30 day wait period, even more imported items would be subject to higher costs.
+• Retailers: US retailers that bring in products from China, such as consumer electronics or clothing, will face higher costs due to the 20% tariff on Chinese imports.
+And now that the 25% tariff on Canadian and Mexican goods has gone into effect, even more imported items will be subject to higher costs.

 • Tech and Electronics: Many electronic products (smartphones, computers, etc.) are manufactured in China, and with the new 10% tariff, the cost of these items could increase, affecting retailers’ prices and potentially reducing demand.